charleszhang418/SpaceX/README.md

 - Zootopia addresses the critical need for a centralized platform for data and models in biomedical research.
 This resource simplifies access to crucial datasets, promotes collaboration, and enhances the efficiency of research efforts.
 Additionally, by providing pre-trained models and tools, Zootopia aids researchers in advancing their studies in space biology, contributing to a deeper understanding of the effects of space environments on living organisms.

 # DataBase
+- Our databases are created with MongoDB and managed and integrated with Zootopia using our Flask-based backend.
+- It currently consists of a database for Datasets and a database for relevant UI data
+- Users are able to download data for training/tunning, in the form of CSV from the database through the Web interface

 # Data folder structure
 - Following is details about data processing from *.fastq.gz to dna data needed for the model zoo.
 Reference dataset can be found at the bottom.